Conservation Travel: 10 Trips That Give Back

 4. Elephant Sanctuary, Chiang Mai, Thailand

-Thailand’s elephant tourism sector has undergone a significant reform since the early 2010s, driven by NGO pressure and tourist demand for ethical alternatives to riding and performance shows.
+Thailand’s elephant tourism sector has undergone significant reform since the early 2010s, driven by NGO pressure and tourist demand for ethical alternatives to riding and performance shows.
 Legitimate elephant sanctuaries — where rescued working and entertainment elephants live in large forested areas with minimal visitor contact protocols — now operate across the Chiang Mai region.

 Vetted sanctuaries (as of 2026):